 When you finish editing, click ‘Publish.’
 Then you will see your listing status shows as ‘Pending.’
 You need to wait for a few minutes to publish the product on Amazon.

 4.5 Selling Products and Fulfillment

 After adding the product on Amazon, you are now ready to start selling.
-Using email marketing, social media or other methods to promote products listed.
+Using email marketing, social media, advertising or other methods to promote products listed.
 When a customer orders on Amazon, you will receive a notification on your connected Shopify store.
 Then, you can follow the previous operation in Shopify to purchase products and complete the order.
 The dropship supplier will process the order for you.
 EPROLO will take over packing work and ship the product to your Amazon customer directly.
 And you can track order status on EPROLO at all times.